 The Site itself is unsuitable for otter.
-It is comprised of buildings, developed sealed and unsealed surface with some sparse vegetation.
+It is comprised of buildings and developed sealed surface.
 Food sources and adequate cover for foraging and commuting otters are absent from within the Site and Survey Area.

 As no suitable habitat for otter has been recorded within the Survey Area, this species is not discussed further within this report as it is not considered to pose a constraint to the Proposed Scheme.